Technical Writing @ Microsoft

 Concise is Nice

 One of the hardest things to learn about interning at Microsoft was focusing on keeping my content concise and conversational.
-I tried to write friendly UX/UI text that would address the customer's need and problem, but explain this in terms that were supportive and helpful.
+My goal was to write friendly UX/UI text that would address the customer's need and problem, but explain this in terms that were supportive and helpful.

 REvising microsoft support content (SMC)

 In addition to working on my intern projects, I revised some of the Microsoft Support content that had low customer satisfaction or was missing important pieces of information.